DrSchwad/DrSchwad.github.io/_posts/2019-08-06-z2-space-xor-trick.md

 $\underline{\text{Basis of a Vector Space:}}$ A set of vectors is called a basis of a vector space, if all of the element vectors of that space can be written _uniquely_ as the sum of a linear combination of elements of that basis.

 A few important properties of independent vectors and vector basis that we will need later on(I find these pretty intuitive, so I didn't bother with reading any formal proofs.
-Let me know if you're finding them hard to digest):
+Let me know in the comments if you need any help):

 1. For a set of independent vectors, we can replace any one of them with a linear combination of them all.
 What's more fascinating is that, the set of vectors in the space representable as a linear combination of this independent set stays exactly the same with the new independent set of vectors.